Rabbit Advocacy Animal Matters

 (CP) CALGARY - A white knight has hopped into the fray to rescue bunnies facing the death penalty in a scenic Rocky Mountain community near Banff National Park.
 The town of Canmore, Alta., has made international headlines and faced the wrath of animal lovers for its controversial plan to destroy its out-of-control feral rabbit population.

 It has sparked heated debate in Canmore itself with one website calling for a tourism boycott and threatening emails being sent to the town office, which are currently being investigated by the RCMP.
+But the cull may not be necessary after an offer from the Animal Rescue Corps, a non-profit animal protection organization based in Washington, D.C.

 The group is proposing to work with Canmore, 110 km west of Calgary, and manage all aspects of dealing with the rabbit problem, including trapping, transporting, spaying, neutering and placement in a new home.
 ARC president Scotlund Haisley says that could be done within a six week period.